 - Aches and pains

-So what can you do when you want something sweet?
+What should you do when you want something sweet?

 - Have a piece of fruit, a dried fig or date, or have a smoothie.

 - Instead of adding sugar to your coffee or tea, try stevia or xylitol.
-Stevia is a dried herb and xylitol is a sugar alcohol.
+Stevia is a dried herb, and xylitol is a sugar alcohol.
 Both have a negligible effect on blood sugar levels.

 - Instead of agave, use raw coconut nectar (which is only 10% fructose and is rich in minerals and amino acids).
 Maple syrup is also a better option.

-The most important thing I want you to remember is to avoid refined white sugars, agave and artificial sweeteners.
+The most important thing I want you to remember is to avoid refined white sugars, agave, and artificial sweeteners.

 In addition, the Solluna Circle is an exclusive community actively seeking health and wellness.
 Join today and receive topic discussions, meditations, recipes, access to a private Facebook group, and more!